 The AMIGO project kicked-off in 2017 and welcomes new participants and ideas.
 You are invited to contact the AMIGO co-chairs:

-AMIGO organises meetings, and contributes to the organization of the IGAC conferences.
+AMIGO organises meetings, workshops, contributes to the organization of the IGAC conferences, and coordinates synthesis papers.

-Since 2021, AMIGO welcomes a Working Group on Chemical Reanalysis and flux inversions, led by Benjamin Gaubert (NCAR, US), Idir Bouarar (Max Planck Institute for Meteorology, Hamburg, Germany) and Thierno Doumbia (Laboratoire d'AĆ©rologie, Toulouse, France).
+Since 2021, AMIGO welcomes a Working Group on Chemical Reanalysis and flux inversions, led by: Benjamin Gaubert (NCAR, US), Idir Bouarar (Max Planck Institute for Meteorology, Hamburg, Germany), and Thierno Doumbia (Laboratoire d'AƩrologie, Toulouse, France).